akaabdullahmateen/LEARNING-networking/internet.md

 | Data link    | Frame                  | Transmission of data frames between two nodes connected by a physical layer |
 | Physical     | Bit, Symbol            | Transmission and reception of raw bit streams over a physical medium |

+## Frame

+A frame is a digital data transmission unit in computer networking and telecommunication.
+In packet switched systems, a frame is a simple container for a single network packet.
+In other telecommunication systems, a frame is a repeating structure supporting time-division multiplexing.
+A frame typically includes frame synchronization features consisting of a sequence of bits or symbols that indicate to the receiver the beginning and end of the payload data within the stream of symbols or bits it receives.
+If a receiver is connected to the system during the frame transmission, it ignores the data until it detects a new frame synchronization sequence.

+In the OSI model of computer networking, a frame is the protocol data unit at the data link layer.
+Frames are the result of the final layer of encapsulation before the data is transmitted over the physical layer.
+A frame is "the unit of transmission in a link layer protocol, and consists of a link layer header followed by a packet".
+Each frame is separated from the next by an interframe gap.
+A frame is a series of bits generally composed of frame synchronization bits, the packet payload, and a frame check sequence.
+Examples are Ethernet frames, Point-to-Point Protocol (PPP) frames, Fibre Channel frames, and V.42 modem frames.

+Often frames of several different sizes are nested inside each other.
+For example, when using Point-to-Point Protocol (PPP) over asynchronuous serial communication, the eight bits of each individual byte are framed by start and stop bits, the payload data bytes in a network packet are framed by the header and footer, and several packets can be framed with frame boundary octets.